Moving to Spain to work? Find out if you need a visa or permit to work in Spain, and the procedures for applying for your Spanish work permit.

 You’ll also need to have a work contract or legally binding job offer, and the job in question must have a salary of at least 1.5 times (or 1.2 times for jobs that are in particular demand) the average wage in Spain.

-The employer will submit the application on your behalf along with documentation about the job, evidence (where appropriate) that no Spaniard or EU citizen was available to fill the position, and information about your qualifications and passport/ID and health insurance.
+The employer will submit the application on your behalf along with documentation about the job, evidence (where appropriate) that no Spaniard or EU citizen was available to fill the position, and information about your qualifications and passport/ID and health insurance for Spain.

 Once the EU Blue Card work/residence permit is granted, you must apply to the Spanish consulate or embassy in your home country for a visa.
 You’ll need your passport, medical certificate, no criminal record certificate and a copy of the job contract.
 When you have the visa, you have three months to come to Spain.